-Holocaust denial is the act of refuting or denying the events or outcomes of the Holocaust.
+Holocaust denial is the rejection or refusal to accept elements of the Holocaust.
 The extent of Holocaust denial can vary.
-Some people acknowledge the Holocaust occurred but reject certain events or outcomes.
-Others suggest the Holocaust was not as deadly or centrally organised as claimed.
-Some even suggest the Holocaust did not occur at all but is a fiction invented for political purposes.
+Some deny certain aspects of the Holocaust or claim the Holocaust was not as deadly or as centrally organised as claimed.
+Some go so far as to claim the Holocaust did not occur at all but is a fiction invented for political purposes.

 All events of historical significance invite a measure of debate and disagreement among historians.
-While the vast majority of historians accept the orchestrated mass killing of Jews during World War II, this has been challenged by a handful of individual historians, writers and political figures.
+While the vast majority of historians accept that the orchestrated mass killing of Jews during World War II occurred, this has been challenged by a handful of individual historians, writers and political figures.
 These alternative theories are broadly described as ‘Holocaust denial’.

-Some Holocaust deniers contend that the mass killings of the 1940s have been either grossly exaggerated or invented.
+Some Holocaust deniers contend that the mass killings of the 1940s have been grossly exaggerated, either accidentally or wilfully.
 Others claim that while Jews were killed in large numbers, there was no systematic or deliberate program to exterminate them.

 Holocaust denial is generally associated with modern far-right-wing and anti-Semitic groups, such as neo-Nazi organisations or the Ku Klux Klan (KKK).
 There are also denialist historians and writers who adopt a similar position but have no apparent affiliations with these groups.